Love Letter is a popular game designed by Seiji Kanai and published by Tempest Games.

 6. If a player's orders cannot be implemented the GM may decide to ask the player to amend.
 Alternatively, if a card is played against an opponent with an active Handmaid, the next valid player around the board is the recipient, and if a Guard is played and the player nominates Guard (or fails to nominate) he will get a random non-Guard card type selected by drawing from a full pack.

-7. There can be up to 11 postal turns (4 players) or 12 (3 players) - there are 16 cards in the deck, but remember that in each hand the GM sets aside 1 card at the start (this is only used if a Prince is played on the final round).
+7. There can be up to 11 postal turns (4 players) or 12 (3 players) - there are 16 cards in the deck (Guard x5, Spy x2, Baron x2, Handmaid x2, Prince x2, King, Countess and Princess), but remember that in each hand the GM sets aside 1 card at the start (this is only used if a Prince is played on the final round).

 8. In each postal turn the previous turn's actions are resolved and hands updated as appropriate.
-Note that the turn report will show played / discarded cards as these can be a tie-break on determining who gets the token, and are (obviously) useful when playing a guard.
+Note that the turn report will show played / discarded cards as these can be a tie-break on determining who gets the token, and are (obviously) useful when playing a Guard.
+The turn report will also contain the number of cards left in each hand.

 9. The card discarded by the Prince goes face up on the victim's pile, and when the Baron is played the loser's card is turned up (the winner's remains secret but everyone knows it is bigger than the loser's).
 When a spy is played the player is informed secretly of the victim's card.